Fears of racial profiling swirl over registration policy for immigrants in the US illegally

 An online appointment app used by temporary residents has sent work permit cancellations since late March, including to U.S. citizens.
 A growing number of Republican-led states also are refusing to recognize state driver's licenses specially issued for immigrants without documents.

+“It's made a drastic change in the way we interact with our community,” Martín Quezada, a former Democratic state lawmaker and the attorney for the Council on American-Islamic Relations of Arizona, said during a news conference Friday to promote a May 1 immigrants' rights rally.
+“I think it's (racial profiling) certainly going to start spiking now.
+But I also think the extremity of everything that's happened is going to create some unity."

-Guerline Jozef, executive director of the nonprofit Haitian Bridge Alliance, says racial profiling already happens at a disproportionate rate to Black migrants.
-The sudden pivot has aggravated things and people with Temporary Protected Status or who had regular Immigration and Customs Enforcement check-ins have been detained during travel, she said.
+Guerline Jozef, executive director of the nonprofit Haitian Bridge Alliance, said racial profiling already happens at a disproportionate rate to Black migrants.
+The sudden pivot has aggravated things, and people with Temporary Protected Status or who had regular Immigration and Customs Enforcement check-ins have been detained during travel, she said.

 She decried the whole ordeal as a form of “psychological warfare."
 Migrants who were allowed temporary legal residence are not sure if they need to protectively carry documents at all times.